icavalheiro/lazy-xml-parser/README.md

 #### toJs (pathToXml, callback[xmlObj])
 Creates a XML Object from a file, I made it that way to be more memory efficient than loading it from a string.
-And I'm lazy, not doing it work with string, fuck yah.
+And I'm not doing this work with strings, fuck yah.

 #### toXml (pathToSaveXml, xmlObj)
 Saves the xmlObj as a xml.
 Dãã!